 Do you have any advice, experiences, or anecdotes to help drive DEI?

 Taryn Allen: For DEI to be successful, you must acknowledge that everyone has a part to play.
 First, each person must start internally and be honest.
-Be honest about your thoughts, beliefs, and biases, conscious or unconscious.
+Be honest about your thoughts, beliefs and biases, conscious or unconscious.
 Challenging your own mindset is a great step forward in creating positive change.

-Leaders must also foster an open and authentic workplace with all individuals in their organization.
-To tackle this issue successfully, you must be willing to collaborate with those who look, act, and think differently than you.
+Leaders must also foster an open and authentic workplace with all individuals in their organisation.
+To tackle this issue successfully, you must be willing to collaborate with those who look, act and think differently than you.
 Also, you must be courageous.
 Tackling DEI issues is not for the faint of heart.
 You must tackle these issues head on and oftentimes, when people hear something they don’t like, it’s very easy to reject or dismiss the complaint.
 I would challenge everyone to have an open mindset and see how you can support someone instead of dismissing their experiences.

 Additionally, I would make DEI conversations mandatory for all personnel, regardless of level.
 Oftentimes, we discuss DEI issues in silos and then ask each other, “Why can’t this issue go away?”
 It’s kind of silly to think we can defeat these issues without buy-in from all parties.

 In terms of my own experiences, they vary.
 My years at Deloitte have certainly been on the brighter side of my career.
 However, I’ve experienced being led by those who had their own misconceptions of me.
 I know I have lost out on opportunities when my managers made assumptions about my abilities or lack thereof.
 Unfortunately, my story is not uncommon for those in underrepresented groups, including women.
-I have to be honest; it can be frustrating, challenging, and annoying, but I acknowledge my role in dispelling these myths.
-I hope leaders will continue to prioritize the importance of including all diverse talent and driving equitable change.
+I have to be honest; it can be frustrating, challenging and annoying, but I acknowledge my role in dispelling these myths.
+I hope leaders will continue to prioritise the importance of including all diverse talent and driving equitable change.

 Taryn Allen: Everyone can be a leader in creating an inclusive workplace because everyone has a role in creating an authentic environment.
 Leaders should be intentional about consulting with people outside of their circle.
 Receiving feedback from various people and having honest conversations with their employees is imperative.
 Also, responding positively to all feedback, especially the difficult criticisms, can set leaders apart.

 Lastly, you cannot foster an authentic environment if you aren’t being authentic with yourself and your employees.
-Building trust with your employees is imperative in creating a comfortable workplace, and people can sense when you aren’t being genuine.
+Building trust with your employees is imperative in creating a comfortable workplace and people can sense when you aren’t being genuine.